midtown-ai/glossary/glossary/o.md

 # One-Shot Learning

+ A [prompt engineering] technique to increase the accuracy of a [large language model].

  In addition to the task description, the model sees a single example of the task.
 No gradient updates are performed.

  ```